pockerman/ros/ros_actions.md

 ```

-Based on this ```.action``` file,  overall 6 messages have to be generated in order for the client and server to communicate.
+Based on this ```.action``` file,   messages have to be generated in order for the client and server to communicate.
 This generation can be automatically triggered during the make process [1].
 Let's see how

 Create a new package and name it ```ros_services```: